jtlfoo/ubcJobPostingClone/README.md

 Commit #3 - 15 Sep 2022

-- Rephased commit #1 README.md
+- Rephrased commit #1 README.md
 - centered icons and text with more precision
 - Added :hover details to jobs card